collapsed-stacks/startups/questions/2928/finding-a-decent-development-team-for-my-new-startup.md

 - posted by: [János](https://stackexchange.com/users/85903/j-nos) on 2015-01-10
 - score: 0

-<p>I think software development changes year by year rapidly.
+I think software development changes year by year rapidly.
 The trends are that backend programmer does not need anymore. mBaas platforms, RESTful and subscription based backend makes impementation much faster.
 I made only by myself an MVP of an iOS community / dating site in 1 week, somewhat like Tinder.
 If you work with less enthusiastic guys, programming can take months, years, and the quality can be even worse.
 I have seen many times.
-But I can talk only about iOS.</p>
+But I can talk only about iOS.